pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 Pulumi.yaml	go.mod		go.sum		main.go
 ```

 We now have a pulumi project yaml, and the beginnings of a small Go program all set up.

-According to the provider docs, we needed to add some configuration: a properly scoped token, as well as set Pulumi as the GitHub org.
+According to the provider docs, we need to add some configuration: a properly scoped token, as well as set Pulumi as the GitHub org.

 ```bash
 $ export GITHUB_TOKEN=YYYYYYYYYYYYYY